oracle-devrel/linux-virt-labs/olvm/README.md

 ## Instructions

-1. Create custom varibles file.
+1. Create a custom variables file.

    Rather than modify the `default_vars.yml` file directly, create a new YAML custom variables file.
 Provide values specific to your tenancy and environment.